VA FileMan V. 22.2 Programmer Manual Banner

 Example 1

-In this first example, we want to write the error text to the current device and kill the input array.
+In this first example (Figure 137), you want to write the error text to the current device and KILL the input array.
 Notice that because no flags are sent to the call, the default flags for Write Error message (WE) are assumed.
-Thus, the call will write the single error message "The record is currently locked," from the "DIERR" portion of the ^TMP global.
-It will also kill ^TMP("DIERR",$J) and the local variable DIERR as follows:
+Thus, the call writes the single error message “The record is currently locked,” from the “DIERR” portion of the ^TMP global.
+It also KILLs ^TMP(“DIERR”,$J) and the local variable DIERR as follows (Figure 137):

 ^TMP("DIERR",698526778,1) = 110